Mohammad-Hallaq/compressing_spectrum_segmentation/README.md

 ## 🖊️ Authorship
+This work is an extension of the work by the Qoherent team, with contributions in compression techniques by [Mohammad](https://github.com/Mohammad-Hallaq).

-This work is a product of the collaborative efforts of the Qoherent team.
+The original work on spectrum segmentation is a product of the collaborative efforts of the Qoherent team.
 Of special mention are [Wan](https://github.com/wan-sdr), [Madrigal](https://github.com/MadrigalDW), [Dimitrios](https://github.com/DimitriosK), and [Michael](https://github.com/mrl280).